-Section D: Income tax calculation statement (item 13)
+Section D: Income tax calculation statement - item 13

-You must complete Section D for the SMSF.
-Calculate the amount due or refundable to the SMSF.
+You must complete Section D. Calculate the amount of tax and other charges payable by, or refundable to, the SMSF.

-Section E: Losses (item 14)
+Section E: Losses - item 14

-Complete this section if the SMSF has tax or capital losses to carry forward to later income years.
+Complete this section if the SMSF has tax losses or capital losses to carry forward to later income years.

-Sections F and G: Member information and supplementary member information Complete Section F or G for the SMSF members to report contributions and accounts balances.
+Sections F and G: Member information and supplementary member information

+Complete Section F or G for the SMSF members to report contributions, other transactions, and accounts balances.

-Section H: Assets and liabilities (items 15 and 16)
+Section H: Assets and liabilities - items 15 and 16

 You must complete Section H for the SMSF.
-Report all of the SMSF's assets and liabilities at 30 June 2023.
+Report all of the SMSF's assets and liabilities at 30 June 2024.

-Section I: Taxation of financial arrangements (item 17)
+Section I: Taxation of financial arrangements - item 17